JLA (comic book): Storylines

 Despite all of this, DC did not create continuing spin-off series as it had done before.
 Instead, a large number of miniseries and one-shots featuring the team were released.
 One spin-off team, the Justice League Elite was created following the events of JLA #100, but their miniseries was limited to 12 issues, and the team appeared only once after the miniseries ended its run.
-JLAs popularity was also able to launch the critically acclaimed JSA series, which was relaunched as Justice Society of America to coincide with the new Justice League of America book.
+JLAs popularity was also able to launch the JSA series, which was relaunched as Justice Society of America to coincide with the new Justice League of America book.

 In 2005, a story arc by Geoff Johns and Alan Heinberg called "Crisis of Conscience" (JLA #115–119) depicted the dissolution of the Justice League of America as the breakdown of trust shown in the 2004 limited series Identity Crisis reached its zenith.
 At the end of the arc, Superboy-Prime destroyed the Justice League Watchtower.
 JLA, one of several titles to be cancelled at the conclusion of the Infinite Crisis storyline, ended with issue #125.

 As depicted in the Villains United: Infinite Crisis Special and the final issue of Infinite Crisis itself, preparations for the defense of Metropolis against an army of organized supervillains required a brief and temporary expansion of the Justice League to its largest roster to date.
-The main defensive teams of the JLA, JSA, Teen Titans and Outsiders already being occupied elsewhere by the Crisis, it fell on the Oracle and the Martian Manhunter to contact and deputize seemingly every active or once active hero in the DC Universe as Justice League members, effective immediately, to form a last line of defense for the city.
+The main defensive teams of the JLA, JSA, Teen Titans, and Outsiders already being occupied elsewhere by the Crisis, it fell on Oracle and Martian Manhunter to contact and deputize seemingly every active or once active hero in the DC Universe as Justice League members, effective immediately, to form a last line of defense for the city.